coteditor/CotEditor/CONTRIBUTING.md

 First, search for existing issues related to your problem.
 If you find a similar issue that has already been reported, post your case to that thread.
 If not, create a new issue by filling out the “Bug report” template.
 Feel free to post the same issue to the existing one, as long as there are fewer than 10 cases.
 Multiple instances of the same issue can be very helpful in finding the cause.
 In that case, please include your environment (versions of both CotEditor and macOS) in your post.

-If possible, attach screenshots or screencasts of the issue you encounter.
+If possible, attach screenshots or screen recordings of the issue you encounter.
 It is also helpful to attach sample files that can reproduce the issue.

 If your issue relates to syntax highlighting, include the sample code that can reproduce the unwanted highlight in your post.